tink-ab/tink-link-ios/USAGE.md

 }
 ```

-## Scope Descriptions
+## Showing Scope Descriptions
+If aggregating under Tink's license the user must be informed and fully understand what kind of data will be aggregated before aggregating any data.

-Here's how you can list scope descriptions for reading accounts and transactions.
+Here's how you can list the scope descriptions for requesing access to accounts and transactions.

 ```swift
 class ScopeDescriptionCell: UITableViewCell {